morph-kgc/morph-kgc/docs/documentation.md

 In this example, optional dependencies "kafka" and "sqlite" are being installed.
 You can adjust the list of dependencies based on your needs.

 Once the Docker image is built with the necessary dependencies, run a container.
-Mount the local directory containing required files like config.ini to the /app/files directory within the container.
+Mount the local directory containing required files like the mapping to the /app/files directory within the container.

-Replace /path/to/your/files with the path to the directory containing your files.
+Replace /path/to/your/files with the path to the directory containing your configuration files.

 ```
-docker run -v $(pwd)/path/to/your/files:/app/files morph-kgc-app
+docker run -v $(pwd)/path/to/your/files:/app/files morph-kgc-app /path/to/your/config.ini
 ```

 ![OEG](assets/logo-oeg.png){ width="150" align=left } ![UPM](assets/logo-upm.png){ width="161" align=right }